kundajelab/phantompeakqualtools/README.txt

 	  In almost all cases, the top (first) value in the list represents the predominant fragment length.
 	  If you want to keep only the top value simply run sed -r 's/,[^\t]+//g' <outFile> > <newOutFile>
-COL3: corr_estFragLen: comma separated strand cross-correlation value(s) in decreasing order (col2 follows the same order)
+COL4: corr_estFragLen: comma separated strand cross-correlation value(s) in decreasing order (col2 follows the same order)
 COL5: phantomPeak: Read length/phantom peak strand shift
 COL6: corr_phantomPeak: Correlation value at phantom peak
 COL7: argmin_corr: strand shift at which cross-correlation is lowest
 COL8: min_corr: minimum value of cross-correlation
-COL9: Normalized strand cross-correlation coefficient (NSC) = COL2 / COL5
+COL9: Normalized strand cross-correlation coefficient (NSC) = COL4 / COL8
-COL10: Relative strand cross-correlation coefficient (RSC) = (COL2 - COL7) / (COL5 - COL7)
+COL10: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
-COL11: QualityTag: Quality tag based on relPhantomPeakCoeff (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)
+COL11: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)

 You can run the program on multiple datasets in parallel and append all the quality information to the same <outFile> for a summary analysis.